Assistant Professor, University of Arkansas for Medical Sciences

 Research Interests: behavioral interventions, particularly Parent-Child Interaction Therapy (PCIT) in military families, for families experiencing child behavior problems; and reducing barriers and increasing access to evidence-based treatments for children among underserved populations, particularly ethnic minorities and those with low socioeconomic status

-- Connors-Burrow, N. A., Kyzer, A., Pemberton, J. R., McKelvey, L., Whiteside-Mansell, L., & Fulmer, J. (2013).
+Connors-Burrow, N. A., Kyzer, A., Pemberton, J. R., McKelvey, L., Whiteside-Mansell, L., & Fulmer, J. (in press).
 Child and family factors associated with teacher-reported behavior problems in young children of substance abusers.
 Child and Adolescent Mental Health.